-12. Health Reimbursement Account (HRA).
+11. Health Reimbursement Account (HRA).

-The County shall provide each employee covered by this agreement who participate in the County's medical plans the opportunity to enroll in a Health Reimbursement Account (HRA).
+The County shall enroll each benefit eligible employee covered by this Agreement into the County's Health Reimbursement Account (HRA/VEBA).

-The County shall pay the account fee up to \$1.50 per account per month for each active employee enrolled in a HRA/VEBA.
-The participating employee shall be responsible for the third party annualized investment fee.
+The County shall pay the account fee up to \$1.50 per account per month for each active employee.
+The employee shall be responsible for the third party annualized investment fee.

-Participating employees who have used at least forty (40) hours of vacation in the prior twelve (12) months shall have all vacation time up to eighty (80) hours in excess of the annual cap of 250 hours paid into their HRA/VEBA account.
+Employees who have used at least forty (40) hours of vacation in the prior twelve (12) months shall have all vacation time up to eighty (80) hours in excess of the annual cap paid into their HRA/VEBA account.